 Zürich (or Zurich) is Switzerland’s most populous city and possibly also the most well-known Swiss city.
 Zürich is close to the eponymous lake and is situated in the (Swiss) German-speaking part of the country.

 The city has the busiest and largest airport in Switzerland and has the busiest train station in the country: the Zürich Hauptbahnhof.

 Zürich is considered a financial centre but comes with much more strengths (and weaknesses).
 How does this city do in terms of economic performance, livability, city brand strength and reputation?
 How attractive is it for international talent and digital nomads?

-- Zürich: how attractive for business and investors?
+- Zürich's attractiveness for business and investors?

-- The city’s environmental performance
+- The city’s environmental performance and sustainability

 - Zürich a good destination for digital nomads?

-- How good is life in Zürich?
+- Livability: how good is life in Zürich?

 Zürich's economic performance